Lolliedieb/lolMiner-preview/README.md

 Setting for the 1080 above were founders edition stocks.
 1070 was tested at
 70% PT and at stock clocks.
 70% PT without undervolt gave 42 sol/s, stock
 clocks 45 sol/s.

+New API Usage:
+lolMiner 0.6 comes now with full http headers for the API, so the mime type
+is correct.
+Therefore all browser are now compatible.
+This also helps getting the API output with tools like curl or any mining watchdog.

+To call the api you now need the address /summary, e.g. localhost:8080/summary if your API port was 8080.
+The preview version is not yet implementing the new 0.6 API in full (but the subset send will not change in format).
+Next days I will put a list online with all the planned changes.